 Financial aid for summer is available to those students who qualify and will be awarded separately from the fall and spring semesters.
-Students do not have to complete another FAFSA just for summer if they have already applied for the previous award year.
+Students do not have to complete another FAFSA for summer.
 If a student begins classes during a summer semester, they must complete the FAFSA for the current award year and complete the FAFSA for the next award year which begins with the fall semester.
-To be considered for aid during a summer semester, the student must complete a Summer Application for Financial Aid.
+To be considered for aid during a summer semester, the student must complete a Summer Financial Aid Application.